tombh/dharma-api/README.md

 It would add to the stability of the API if you can provide concise tests for your spider, tests that both cover the code and the applicability to the ever changing HTML of the live site from which the talks are scraped.

-You can get a good idea of what is needed to create a working spider by looking at the existing ones under /spiders
+You can get a good idea of what is needed to create a working spider by looking at the existing ones under the /spiders folder.

 ## License ##